je-nunez/subsegment-tcp-speeds-l7/README.md

 See, eg., `nmap` option `-PP` to send an ICMP Timestamp request.

 A different approach is the `IP Flow Information Export` protocol, where the routers and switches send flow information outband (see `RFCs 7011 and 7015`).
-In Linux, the `conntrackd` daemon and the `conntrack` command-line program can do statistics gathering.
+This idea is used, eg., in Linux, by the `conntrackd` daemon and the `conntrack` command-line program can do statistics gathering.